JESUSC1/Speech-Recognition-Exercise/README.md

 This project delves into the realm of speech recognition, aiming to convert spoken language into written text.
 By leveraging various libraries and technologies, the project transcribes audio from diverse sources and applies a range of recognition engines.

 ## Data Source
 The project utilizes various audio samples as primary data sources.
-These samples encompass diverse speech patterns, accents, and languages to ensure robustness in recognition.
+These samples were recorded live and captured from the computer's microphone.

 ## Libraries Used
 The project utilizes a variety of libraries to facilitate speech recognition and data analysis:
-- `SpeechRecognition`: Primary library for speech-to-text conversion.
+- `SpeechRecognition`: Primary Python library for speech-to-text conversion.
 - `Google Cloud Services`: Cloud-based recognition engines.
 - `Apache Spark`: For large-scale data processing and analysis.